 - There shall be no salary in connection with an office of a Master Executive Council.
 Ordinary Master Executive Council operating expenses shall be paid by the Union.
 Flight pay loss and expenses of Master Executive Council officers, incurred while performing required duties of such office, shall be paid by the Union. - 2.
 The President shall have the authority to release anyone whom that President deems necessary for the purpose of conducting Master Executive Council business. - 3.
 The President or the President's designee shall submit to the International Secretary-Treasurer of the Union by the tenth (10th) of each month a report of the previous month's releases, number of days involved and the project(s) to be charged. - 4.
 Each Master Executive Council has responsibility over its budgeted funds and their use, as long as they are not in conflict with the Constitution and Bylaws or Policy Manual. - 5.
 Each airline Master Executive Council will be responsible for budgeted funds in the areas of Master Executive Council Administration, System Board of Adjustment, and Negotiations of the airline involved.
 Such funds are used at the direction of the Master Executive Council. - 6.
 Each Master Executive Council will keep the International Office advised on authorized expenditures so that the International Office can verify bills and charge proper budgetary accounts.
 Charges against Master Executive Council budgetary accounts are to be reviewed by the President on receipt of monthly statements.
 Any differences should be reported to the International Office as soon as possible.
 Any unresolved differences will be presented to the next Executive Board in session for settlement. - 7.
-Twenty percent (20%) of all Master Executive Council controlled budget surplus, not to exceed twenty-five thousand dollars (\$25,000.00), may be carried over in succeeding years. - 8.
-The President may transfer funds from the System Board of Adjustment to Master Executive Council Administration at the end of the year if a surplus exists in the System Board of Adjustment budget.
+Twenty percent (20%) of all Master Executive Council controlled budget surplus, not to

-9. Budget allotments during work stoppages.

-During an AFA-CWA or non-AFA-CWA work stoppage on any carrier, fifty percent (50%) of the monthly allotment for each Master Executive Council shall be allowed for the first ninety (90) days and twenty-five percent (25%) thereafter.

-- 10. Each Master Executive Council will be allowed to use a portion of its allocated funds for miscellaneous needs, such as flowers, non-alcoholic beverages at meetings, or any other expenses deemed necessary by the Master Executive Council when substantiated by receipt. - 11.
+- exceed twenty-five thousand dollars (\$25,000.00), may be carried over in succeeding years. - The President may transfer funds from the System Board of Adjustment to Master Executive Council Administration at the end of the year if a surplus exists in the System Board of Adjustment budget. - 9.
+Budget allotments during work stoppages. - During an AFA-CWA or non-AFA-CWA work stoppage on any carrier, fifty percent (50%) of the monthly allotment for each Master Executive Council shall be allowed for the first ninety (90) days and twenty-five percent (25%) thereafter. - 10.
+Each Master Executive Council will be allowed to use a portion of its allocated funds for miscellaneous needs, such as flowers, non-alcoholic beverages at meetings, or any other expenses deemed necessary by the Master Executive Council when substantiated by receipt. - 11.
 When making equipment purchases of over five hundred dollars (\$500.00) in value, the International Secretary-Treasurer of the Union should be notified so that these items may be added to the fixed asset records of the Union. - 12.
-Upon receipt, thirty-five (35%) percent of the initiation fee collected from members on each airline will be credited to the Master Executive Council budget on that airline.
-[This provision deleted effective January 1, 2017.]
-(Board 2016) - 13.
 Funds will be allocated only to the Transitional Master Executive Council to be utilized by Transitional Master Executive Council and Local Executive Council representatives for purposes of furthering the goal of attaining a first collective bargaining agreement.
 The Transitional Master Executive Council shall decide the allocation of funds between each Local Council on the basis of relative per capita membership.
-Total funds allocated to the Transitional Local Executive Council shall not exceed fifty (50%) percent of the Transitional Master Executive Council budget.
+Total funds allocated to the Transitional Local Executive Councils shall not exceed fifty (50%) percent of the Transitional Master Executive Council budget.
 For purposes of this provision, the Transitional Master Executive Council budget shall not include the amount budgeted for negotiations. - a.
 The following provisions of the Policy Manual shall not apply to a Transitional Local Executive Council or Master Executive Council:

-Section IV.B.7. and 8.; Section IV.C.1., 1.a., and 1.b.
+Section IV.B.7. and 8.; Section IV.C.1., 1.a.